 Best-Practices for Working with LGBTQ Clients and Patients

 This training aims to increase LGBTQ cultural responsiveness of health care and social service providers in Arizona.
 The presentation also aims to increase understanding of how addressing health disparities such as tobacco use can improve the overall health and wellness of LGBTQ clients and patients.
 Our LGBTQ Cultural Responsiveness Training identifies terms and definitions related to gender and sexual identities and discusses examples of health disparities and barriers to care that impact these communities.
 Steps that individuals and organizations can take to ensure services are inclusive to LGBTQ clients and patients are examined and explained.
 This training is approximately 75-90 minutes and can be delivered throughout the state of Arizona.

-How to Address Tobacco Use in LGBTQ-Serving Organizations
+How to Address Tobacco Use with LGBTQ patients and clients

-This presentation is specifically designed for staff and management working in organizations that serve LGBTQ clients and patients.
-This training provides introductory information on tobacco and tobacco-related health concerns, as well as possible routes to cessation and/or harm reduction.
+This training provides information on tobacco and smoking-related health concerns, as well as possible routes to cessation and/or harm reduction.
 Smoking rates in LGBTQ communities are reviewed and factors that may contribute to higher rates of tobacco use within these populations are discussed.
-Information for staff working in LGBTQ-serving organizations on how to conduct a brief intervention with clients or program participants who may be interested in quitting tobacco or reducing tobacco-related harm is provided.
+Information for staff working with LGBTQ patients and clients on how to conduct a brief intervention to assess cessation and/or harm reduction goals will be explained.
+Evidence-based information for patients and clients who may be interested in quitting tobacco or reducing smoking-related harm is provided.
 Local and national tobacco cessation and harm reduction related resources will be available.
 This training is approximately 75-90 minutes and can be delivered throughout the state of Arizona.